Legitcode/ReactJSNews/posts/2015-08-08-testing-in-react.md

 ### Putting it all together

 One thing I stated earlier that I wanted to be able to do was headless testing.
-I reeally like to have a fast, tight, feedback loop while testing and writing code.
+I really like to have a fast, tight, feedback loop while testing and writing code.
 This setup has allowed me to do that, and I can rely on my CI builds to do the full browser testing.